alex1779/oliver-properties/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Massage Center using Django with Bootstrap! <a name="about-project"></a>
+# 📖 Oliver Properties App using Django! <a name="about-project"></a>

-**Massage Center Using Django** This is a massage center where you can reserve a service.
-We offer massage service, spa, aromatherapy and yoga.
+**Oliver Properties App using Django** This is the Oliver Properties website.
+You can search for a property to rent or sell, you can also publish your ad.
 You can contact from the form.

 ## 🛠 Built With <a name="built-with"></a>